`protoc-gen-go-mcp`

 **`protoc-gen-go-mcp`** is a [Protocol Buffers](https://protobuf.dev) compiler plugin that generates [Model Context Protocol (MCP)](https://modelcontextprotocol.io) servers for your `gRPC` or `ConnectRPC` APIs.

-- 🎯 **Runtime LLM provider selection** - Choose between standard MCP and OpenAI-compatible schemas at runtime
+- Runtime LLM provider selection -- standard MCP or OpenAI-compatible schemas

 ### Generate code